Pre-Purchase Consultation Customer Support Find InBody Test Center

 Body Composition History

-A timeline showing how weight, skeletal muscle, and body fat % have changed over your previous tests.
+A timeline showing how weight, skeletal muscle, and body fat % have changed across all your tests.

 Body fat percentage, skeletal muscle mass, total body water (intracellular + extracellular), visceral fat level, segmental analysis, BMR, InBody Score, and on professional models — phase angle and ECW/TBW ratio.

-A marker of cell-membrane health (4-8°).
+A marker of cell-membrane health measured in degrees (typically 4–8°).
 Higher = healthier cells.
-Used clinically for sarcopenia, oncology, dialysis.
-Available on 770S/970S.
+Used clinically for sarcopenia, oncology, and dialysis monitoring.
+Available on InBody 770S and 970S.

-Look for symmetry between left/right limbs.
-Difference >0.5 kg may indicate injury, postural issues, or training imbalance.
-Trunk muscle <90% of normal: sarcopenia warning.
+Look for symmetry between left and right limbs.
+A difference of more than 0.5 kg may indicate injury, postural issues, or training imbalance.
+Trunk muscle below 90% of normal is a sarcopenia warning.

 Get your own InBody result sheet.